 The only weapon Russian President Vladimir Putin “really intends to use is propaganda,” Klitschko claimed, offering to join Rogan on his podcast to discuss the issue further.

-Washington has long opposed granting permission to use ATACMS on Russia’s internationally recognized territory, citing fears of possible escalation.
+Washington had long opposed granting permission to use ATACMS on Russia’s internationally recognized territory, citing fears of an escalation.

-Russian President Vladimir Putin said that the lifting of the restrictions on the US of long-range missiles would drastically “change the nature” of the conflict.
-He argued that Western-supplied ATACMS and Storm Shadow/SCALP-EG missiles cannot be fired “without the direct involvement of military experts” from the West.
+Russian President Vladimir Putin said the lifting of restrictions on Kiev's use of Western-supplied missiles would drastically “change the nature” of the conflict.
+He argued that the US-made ATACMS, as well as the British-French Storm Shadow/SCALP-EG missiles, cannot be fired “without the direct involvement of military experts” from the West.

 Russia has recently revised its nuclear doctrine, lowering the threshold for a nuclear strike.
-Moscow has also stepped up strikes on Ukraine’s energy infrastructure and defense sites in conjunction to its continuing offensive in the Donbass, as well as the push to eject Ukrainian forces from Russia’s Kursk Region, which invaded in early August.
+Moscow has also stepped up strikes on Ukraine’s energy infrastructure and defense sites in conjunction with its continuing offensive in the Donbass, as well as the push to eject Ukrainian forces from Russia’s Kursk Region, part of which has been occupied since early August.